LamantiaKara/LamantiaKara.github.io/_pages/index.md

 author_profile: true
 ---

 Hello!
-I am a PhD Student in Glaciology at the University of Example, where I focus on alpine glacier dynamics and climate interactions.
-My research combines field observations with computational modeling to understand how glaciers respond to environmental changes.
+I am a Royal Society Newton International Fellow at the University of Bristol Glaciology Centre where I focus on mountain glacier snowlines.
+My research involves using satellite imagery with computation modeling to understand how glacier snowlines to environmental changes.

 I'm passionate about polar and mountain environments, and I enjoy communicating science to diverse audiences.
-When I'm not working on glaciers, you might find me hiking, photography, or exploring new places.
+When I'm not working on glaciers, you might find me hiking, baking, reading fiction, or exploring new places.